colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 ### Replicate the computation

-Consider a distributed system consisting of only one node.
+Consider a system consisting of only one node.
 In this world, there is a single, global order (with no race conditions)!

 How can we obtain a global event order, yet still achieve fault tolerance?
-We can have the backup nodes mimic every step of the master node: forward all inputs to the master, have the master choose a serial order for those events, and replicate those inputs to the backups [4].
+One way [5] is to have the backup nodes mimic every step of the master node: forward all inputs to the master, have the master choose a serial order for those events, issue the appropriate commands to the switches, and replicate the decision to the backups [6].
 The key here is that each backup should execute the computation in the exact same order as the master.

 For the Floodlight bug, the backup would still need to hold the link failure